-The Bees was directed and written by Alfredo Zacarias (Crime of Crimes, The Pearl), co-written by Jack Hill (Foxy Brown, Isle of the Snake People), and stars Angel Tompkins (Walking Tall Part II, How to Seduce a Woman), John Saxon (New Nightmare, The Evil Eye), John Carradine (The Grapes of Wrath, Evils of the Night), and Claudio Brook (Cronos, Viviana).
+The Bees was directed and written by Alfredo Zacarias (Crime of Crimes, The Pearl), co-written by Jack Hill (Foxy Brown, Isle of the Snake People), and stars Angel Tompkins (Walking Tall Part II, How to Seduce a Woman), John Saxon (New Nightmare, Black Christmas), John Carradine (The Grapes of Wrath, Evils of the Night), and Claudio Brook (Cronos, Viviana).
 It’s about a new hybrid species of bees that have spread across the globe, forcing a scientist to find a way to stop them while competing parties try to gain their function.

 The Plot: Creature features and man’s frivolous interest in the material often go hand in hand.
 The Bees essentially takes the attitudes of all of these pictures – alongside animal horror – and tries to create a disaster film out of the mix.
 It’s stupid.
 Delightfully stupid.